Aerial Frequently Asked Questions (FAQs)

 No. Film scans are faithful copies of the imagery from the source film.
 Distortions imposed by the scanners are removed, but no other correction work is done to geo-locate the image scans to ground truth.
 Value added companies in your area may be able to provide such services, but the USGS does not offer these services to the public.
 The DOQ (digital ortho quad) and High Resolution Ortho collections may be another data source to consider if you have this requirement.

-Are the Medium Resolution aerial download files georeferenced or geocorrected?
+Are the Medium and High Resolution aerial download files georeferenced or geocorrected?

-No. Images produced by the USGS film digitizing system are not geocorrected.
-They are pictures of the film frames that were generated with high speed 14 mega pixel cameras to generate browse and provide no cost medium resolution down-load files for over 6.4 million frames of aerial photography.
+No. Images produced by the USGS film digitizing and scanning systems are not geocorrected.
+They are pictures of the film frames that were generated with high speed 14 mega pixel cameras to generate medium resolution and 25 micron (1,000 dpi) scanning back systems that generate high resolution data to provide no cost down-load files for over 6.7 million frames of aerial photography.

 Are legal certifications available for film scans?

 Yes.
 Information is maintained on-line regarding the USGS policy for legal certifications.

 Pursuant to 43 U.S.C.
 1460, the U.S. Geological Survey (USGS) Earth Resources Observation and Science (EROS) Center hereby certifies that the product downloaded through our web site is an authentic reproduction of an official record of the Government that is in the legal custody of the USGS EROS.

 I need to take my USGS file to court as evidence in a trial.
 What do I have to do to certify my data as evidence?

 Go to this website and make a copy of the USGS policy statement http://eros.usgs.gov/sites/all/files/external/eros/USGS-Certification.pdf

 Is stereo pair coverage available for film scans?